Fabulous Peranakan (Nonya) dinner in Singapore

 Cheeky Monkey – monkey head mushroom with signature crispy golden oats-

 I had monkey head mushroom soup while ago but I have never cooked monkey head mushroom so definitely this dish is more interesting than tofu!
 Oats are so light, crispy and flavourful.
 Sooo yummy. and mushroom has meaty gooey texture and lovely sweet flavour.

-Only one thing I was wondering why they put so much oats.
-Even though crispy oats are so tasty but I found it too much. maybe half or 1/3 of amount of oats is plenty.
+Only one thing I was wondering why they put so many oats.
+Even though crispy oats are so tasty but I found it too much. maybe half or 1/3 of the amount of oats is plenty.
 If I live in Singapore, I would take away all oats and sprinkle to my steamed veggie, salad or fried rice or something.
 Since I don’t live there, I had to waste.. damn.

-Final dish is this good looking one
+The final dish is this good looking one

 Handmade yum treasure ring